Roblox FileMesh Format Specification

 }

-The envelope data you read above indexes into these subsets.
+The weights data read above indexes into these subsets.
 You can mark each vertex’s associated subset by iterating vertsLength vertices, starting from vertsBegin.

 The boneIndices table will always have 26 values, while numBoneIndices should be a value between [1-26].
 Any extra values in the boneIndices table will be set to 0xFFFF.